Plug Socket Replacement and Installation Cost

 Upgrading a single socket to a double is one of the most common replacement jobs.
 In many cases, the electrician can use the existing wiring and simply fit a larger back box and double faceplate, keeping costs relatively low.

-The typical cost to upgrade a single socket to a double is around £75 to £100, depending on the wall type and whether a new back box is needed.
+The typical cost is around £75 to £100, depending on the wall type and whether a new back box is needed.
 It's a practical upgrade that reduces the need for extension leads and helps future-proof the room.

-Cost to Add a Plug Socket to a Room
+Cost to Add a New Plug Socket to a Room

-Adding a plug socket to a room is different from installing or replacing a socket in an existing position.
-This type of job usually requires new wiring, a new socket box, and additional electrical work to connect the new socket safely to the existing circuit.
+Adding a plug socket to a room in a fresh location is a different job to replacing one — it usually needs new wiring, a new socket box, and additional work to connect the socket safely to the existing circuit.

-Because of the extra work involved, adding a plug socket to a new location typically costs between £120 and £250.
-The final price will depend on the distance from the existing wiring, the wall type, and how much additional wiring is required.
+Because of the extra work involved, this typically costs between £120 and £250.
+The final price depends on the distance from the existing wiring, the wall type, and how much additional wiring is required.
 It's also worth checking that your consumer unit has capacity for the extra load before work begins — a qualified electrician can advise on this.

-For example, adding a socket next to an existing outlet may be quicker and cheaper, while installing one on the opposite side of the room or in a completely new location may require more extensive wiring and wall work.
+For example, adding a socket next to an existing outlet may be quicker and cheaper, while installing one on the opposite side of the room may require more extensive wiring and wall work.

 Additional Costs of Installing Plug Sockets